 At Chapelford we have a very strong team who are responsible for the leadership of safeguarding.
 The Designated Safeguarding Leads are Mrs Hewson, Mrs Tottie, Mrs Stewart and Mrs McDavid.
 They are supported wider by Mrs Norman, Mrs Buckley, Miss Hackney and Mrs Ogden.

 If you feel that any child is at risk, please contact them.

 We also have a designated governor, Mrs Worrall, who is responsible for the monitoring of all safeguarding procedures each half term.

-Our Strategic Safeguarding Lead is Mrs J Malone, who is reasonable for the monitoring off all safeguarding across the Multi Academy Trust.
+Our Strategic Safeguarding Lead is Mrs J Malone, who is responsible for the monitoring of all safeguarding across the Multi Academy Trust.

 Deputy Safeguarding Lead

 Deputy Safeguarding Lead & Desginated Teacher for Looked After Children